 Day 7: Back to Panama City

-Say farewell to the Bocas and if you’re flying home internationally, sadly make your way back to Panama City.
-You can also split up your time in Panama City by doing one day in the beginning and one at the end (up to your personal preference.)
+Say farewell to the Bocas and if you’re flying home internationally, sadly take your 1-hour flight back to Panama City.
+Note: You can also split up your time in Panama City by doing one day in the beginning and one at the end (up to your personal preference.)
 On your last day in Panama, if you’re not immediately flying home, get in that last restaurant from your list, book a spa treatment at a hotel, or if time permits, one last BIG adventure…

 San Blas Islands